ml5js/ml5-website-v01/docs/api-LSTMGenerator.md

 ### Parameters
   - `model` - The path to the trained LSTM model.

   - `callback` - Optional.
 A callback to be called once the model has loaded.
+If no callback is provided, it will return a promise that will be resolved once the model has loaded.

 ## Properties